apache/spark/docs/running-on-yarn.md

 Ensure that `HADOOP_CONF_DIR` or `YARN_CONF_DIR` points to the directory which contains the (client side) configuration files for the Hadoop cluster.
 These configs are used to write to the dfs and connect to the YARN ResourceManager.

 There are two deploy modes that can be used to launch Spark applications on YARN.
 In yarn-cluster mode, the Spark driver runs inside an application master process which is managed by YARN on the cluster, and the client can go away after initiating the application.
 In yarn-client mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.
+For Spark application can run in either mode, for interactive shell(s) can only in yarn-client mode.

 Unlike in Spark standalone and Mesos mode, in which the master's address is specified in the "master" parameter, in YARN mode the ResourceManager's address is picked up from the Hadoop configuration.
 Thus, the master parameter is simply "yarn-client" or "yarn-cluster".